Stuck in a Moment You Can't Get Out Of: Writing and composition

 "Stuck in a Moment You Can't Get Out Of" originated from a gospel-influenced chord progression that guitarist the Edge composed on a piano in a Japanese hotel room.
 He said: "I suppose I was consciously looking for something in that [gospel] tradition.
 Having been through that whole experimentation period during Pop—with techno and dance ideas and dance aesthetics—it seemed like I wanted to get back to something a bit more earthy."
 During the recording sessions for All That You Can't Leave Behind, the Edge played the piano piece in a music sequencer, after which co-producer Brian Eno removed every first and second note, leaving every third note.
 Eno then set it into a different keyboard with extensive treatments, resulting in what the Edge called an "otherworldly effect" on top of his "traditional gospel piano sequence".

 Co-producer Daniel Lanois said the recorded version of the song was essentially a live take performed by the band with him and Eno.
 On guitar, Lanois played "the harmony to The Edge's part".
 The Edge achieved a clean guitar tone by plugging his 1950s Fender Stratocaster guitar directly into a Fender Bassman amplifier.
 The song ends with a "choral chant" written by the Edge; Lanois said they had always wanted to compose such a part before.
 The group tried several variations of it before settling on the version that appears on record.
 The vocals were sung by the Edge, Lanois, and Eno; Lanois said it was easy to imagine hiring a choir to sing the part but "if you want it to sound like a U2 record, then you use the team".
 Mick Jagger and his daughter Elizabeth recorded backing vocals for the song, although these did not make the final mix.

-U2's lead singer Bono wrote the lyrics about the suicide of his close friend Michael Hutchence, lead singer of the band INXS.
+U2's lead singer Bono wrote the lyrics about the 1997 suicide of his close friend Michael Hutchence, lead singer of the band INXS.
 The song is written in the form of an argument about suicide in which Bono tries to convince Hutchence of the act's foolishness.
 Bono characterised the song as a fight between friends, which he felt guilty for never having with Hutchence.
-As Bono said in 2005, "It's a row between mates.
+As Bono said in 2005: "It's a row between mates.
 You're kinda trying to wake them up out of an idea.
 In my case it's a row I didn't have while he was alive.
 I feel the biggest respect I could pay to him was not to write some stupid soppy song, so I wrote a really tough, nasty little number, slapping him around the head.
 And I'm sorry, but that's how it came out of me."
+New York magazine's Caryn Rose wrote in Vulture that it was "a gospel song at its heart...
+The last three stanzas are heart-wrenching."